matthi99/deepGMM/README.md

 # Deep Gaussian mixture model for unsupervised image segmentation

-This repository is created for learning non-linear regularizing filters for inverting the Radon transform.
+This repository is created for unsupervised segmentation of multi-sequence MR images by combining Gaussian mixture models and deep learning techniques.
 For more detail about non-linear regularizing filters see:

 ```
 Schwab, M., Mayr, A., & Haltmeier, M. (2024).
 Deep Gaussian mixture model for unsupervised image segmentation. arXiv preprint arXiv:2404.12252.